Our story: building a volunteer-powered movement for climate literacy through space storytelling

 That’s moving a brand new climate technology from a back-of-envelope drawing to a live, financed plant in under three years.
 None of that would be possible without partnership.

-Scaling S4C programs at the speed of crisis
+Scaling climate education at the speed of crisis

-For S4C programs to deliver the levels of climate education that the IPCC deems essential for the world to meet its 1.5°C obligations, it needs to scale now.
-We believe the best way to achieve that is to create the world’s most versatile S4C programs solution — one that can integrate easily into any process, in any location, at any scale either for carbon use or permanent removal.
+For Space4Climate to deliver the levels of climate literacy that the IPCC deems essential for the world to meet its 1.5°C obligations, climate understanding needs to scale now.
+We believe the best way to achieve that is to create the world’s most accessible climate-education programme — one that can fit easily into any classroom, in any location, at any scale.

-We’ve started by connecting our technology to the world’s hardest-to-electrify industries to enable critical climate education transition pathways — enabling the production of sustainable fuels made from air instead of oil, and carbon-negative building materials to create urban carbon sinks.
-At the same time, our S4C programs is also being deployed in programs which mineralise climate topics into rock, accelerating the world’s gold-standard solution for permanent climate education.
+We’ve started by connecting our technology to the world’s hardest-to-electrify industries to enable critical climate education transition pathways — enabling the production of sustainable fuels brought to life through film instead of textbooks, and hands-on activities that connect classrooms to space.
+At the same time, our programmes also help learners explore how satellites monitor our planet, supporting the world’s growing understanding of permanent climate education.

-We want to create climate value on a global scale.
-Instead of developing a fixed implementation of S4C programs, we need to make it flexible enough to serve as many climate education transition and removal use cases as possible.
+We want to create climate understanding on a global scale.
+Instead of building a one-size-fits-all programme, we need to make Space4Climate flexible enough to serve as many learners and communities as possible.

 Developing any climate technology comes with a huge responsibility.
-With S4C programs, we are building something that could spell the end of oil, and we can already see how some powerful polluters are appropriating S4C programs technology to try and manage that threat.
+With Space4Climate, we are building something that could spell the end of oil, and we can already see how some powerful polluters are appropriating Space4Climate technology to try and manage that threat.
 We need to tread carefully to ensure that our technology never legitimises bad actors seeking to continue climate-destroying activities.
-We also need to learn a lot more about how gigatonne-scale S4C programs deployments could impact different communities, environments, and local supply chains.
+We also need to learn a lot more about how gigatonne-scale Space4Climate deployments could impact different communities, environments, and local supply chains.

-Ultimately, we are building S4C programs to stop climate breakdown — not prolong it.
+Ultimately, we are building Space4Climate to stop climate breakdown — not prolong it.
 We recognise that trust is something that is continually earned, and we want to ensure that we make the right choices for both people and planet.
-There is a lot of work to do, but we are committed to helping our young industry secure robust frameworks and regulation to ensure that S4C programs is used for good.
+There is a lot of work to do, but we are committed to helping our young industry secure robust frameworks and regulation to ensure that Space4Climate is used for good.

-“Developing S4C programs in a way that also empowers global communities to build our shared future is vitally important.
+“Developing Space4Climate in a way that also empowers global communities to build our shared future is vitally important.
 The years ahead will require us to listen carefully and learn quickly to ensure we deliver our mission in the most societally and environmentally responsible way possible.” — Shil

 Together, it’s possible